 ‘Hypocrite!’
 I hear you cry.
-‘That Raffles bloke wrote a long post last week saying that he rarely churns cards, and now here he is admitting to it’!
+‘This guy wrote a long post last week saying that he rarely churns cards, and now here he is admitting to it’.

 Because they made me do it!